Sam Darnold: 2020 season

 During the season opener against the Bills in Week 1, Darnold finished with 215 passing yards, a touchdown, and an interception as the Jets lost 27–17.
 During the Jets' home opener against the San Francisco 49ers in Week 2, Darnold finished with 179 passing yards and a touchdown as the Jets lost 31–13.
 During Week 3 against the Colts, Darnold finished with 168 passing yards, a touchdown, and three interceptions, two of which were returned for a touchdown.
 He was sacked in the endzone for a safety as the Jets lost 36–7.
 During Thursday Night Football against the Broncos in Week 4, Darnold finished with 230 passing yards, 86 rushing yards, and highlighted a big play with a 46-yard rushing touchdown.
 He briefly left the game with a shoulder injury after a sack but was allowed back in the game.
 Still, the Jets lost 37–28.
 After missing two games due to shoulder soreness, Darnold returned in Week 7 against the Bills, finishing with 120 passing yards and two interceptions as the Jets lost 18–10.
 In Week 8 against the Kansas City Chiefs, Darnold reaggravated his shoulder injury and missed the Jets' next two games.
 He made his return in Week 12 against the Dolphins.
 During the game, Darnold continued to struggle, throwing for 197 yards and two interceptions in the 20–3 loss.
 In Week 13 against the Las Vegas Raiders, Darnold threw for 186 yards, two touchdowns, and one interception and also recorded a rushing touchdown during the 31–28 loss.
 This was Darnold's first game of the season in which he threw more touchdown passes than interceptions.

-Darnold finished the season with 2,208 passing yards, nine touchdowns, and 11 interceptions to go along with 217 rushing yards and two rushing touchdowns in 12 games as the Jets finished 2–14.
+Darnold finished the 2020 season with 2,208 passing yards, nine touchdowns, and 11 interceptions to go along with 37 carries for 217 yards and two touchdowns in 12 games and starts as the Jets finished 2–14.